cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 ```

 ##### - `/addpurchdocfile`
 For instantiating purchase documents and uploading the file.
 Also used the Document Upload agent for uploading the documents.
-Thsi endpoint however does not instantiate the triples that attach the document to the asset and instead is only designed to upload the files and instantiate the files triples.
-This is to prevent the possiblity that an asset has more than 1 of the same purchase document type.
+This endpoint however does not instantiate the triples that attach the document to the asset and instead is only designed to upload the files and instantiate the files triples.
+This is to prevent the possibility that an asset has more than 1 of the same purchase document type.
 Hence, it is expected to have the assets instantiated before the documents are uploaded.
 The parameters (all mandatory, leave blank if no value is provided):
 - targetID : The ID of the asset that the manual is meant for
 - encoded : Base-64 encoding of the datasheet pdf